isomerpages/pris-test/_learn-about-corrections/Inmates Regime/Basic Needs of Inmates.md

 description: ""
 third_nav_title: Inmates Regime
 ---
-Singapore Prison Service is committed to ensuring the safety and well-being of inmates and will provide for their basic needs.
+Singapore Prison Service (SPS) is committed to ensuring the safety and well-being of inmates and will provide for their basic needs.

 **Safety, Conduct and Discipline**<br>
 ![](/images/Prison%20Life/2022-PrisonRegime-MusterCheck-1.jpg)